mach-kernel/launchk/README.md

 - [Fortinet XPC RE article](https://www.fortinet.com/blog/threat-research/a-look-into-xpc-internals--reverse-engineering-the-xpc-objects)
 - [This HN comment](https://news.ycombinator.com/item?id=2565780) re history
 - The various source links found in comments, from Chrome's sandbox and other headers with definitions for private API functions.
-- After all, it is Apple's launchd :>)

-Everything else (C) David Stancu & Contributors 2021